Shaw1390/Adventureworks/README.md

 ## Dataflow

- 1. Extract Data: Retrive the data from Kaggle API and ingest it into the Azure Data Factory.
+* Extract Data: Retrive the data from Kaggle API and ingest it into the Azure Data Factory.

- 2.
+* Transform Data: The data is then transformed from bronze layer stored in Azure blog to silver layer using Microsoft Azure Databricks.

+* Load Data: The data is silver layer.
+Using Microsoft Azure Synapse the data is transformed into Gold layer and then connected to Power BI to create dashboard for the stakeholders.

+## Dashboard